-Insofar as the processing of personal data is necessary in order to safeguard the legitimate interests of the controller or a third party without jeopardizing these interests, fundamental rights or fundamental freedoms of the subject, Article 6 (1)(1f) shall apply as the legal basis.
+Insofar as the processing of personal data is necessary in order to safeguard the legitimate interests of the controller or a third party without jeopardising these interests, fundamental rights or fundamental freedoms of the subject, Article 6 (1)(1f) shall apply as the legal basis.

 Purposes of data processing

 In addition to the legal basis, you must list the purposes for processing the relevant data-related information in your privacy statement.
 In order to achieve transparency, we recommend that you disclose any components of your website that collect this data, including:

 - Input fields (e.g. for entering bank details in a shopping basket)

 When it comes to embedding external content, you will need to exercise even more caution in the future, since the GDPR increases the need to inform the user before data processing.
 However, third-party content like YouTube videos transmit data by default when the website is accessed.
 Google has already reacted to this and implemented an ‘extended data protection mode’ in YouTube’s embedding options.
 If you enable this, you will generate an embed code that will not transmit data until the video is viewed.